Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **AWS Trusted Advisor**

-Question 46
+> Trusted Advisor provides real-time guidance to help you provision your resources following AWS best practices

-_A company would like someone to help them coordinate access to AWS subject matter experts when they need help.
+_Q46: A company would like someone to help them coordinate access to AWS subject matter experts when they need help.
 Which support plan do they need to have?_

-**Business**

-Question 47
+**Enterprise**

+> Enterprise Support provides access to a Technical Account Manager (TAM) who helps coordinate access to subject matter experts among other things

-As an IT support center team member, you begin receiving calls from users about problems they're experiencing with your company's AWS-based point-of-sale system. _You want to begin your investigation by checking with AWS for any service alerts they may be communicating.
+_Q47: As an IT support center team member, you begin receiving calls from users about problems they're experiencing with your company's AWS-based point-of-sale system.
+You want to begin your investigation by checking with AWS for any service alerts they may be communicating.
 Which AWS tool will you give you the information you seek?_

 **AWS Personal Health Dashboard**

-Question 48
+> The AWS Personal Health Dashboard publishes alerts and remediation guidance when issues with AWS services arise.
+Notifications are also provided for scheduled events that may impact AWS customers

-You have upgraded your AWS Support plan to the Business Support level. _What is true of the Business Support plan?_
+Q48: You have upgraded your AWS Support plan to the Business Support level. _What is true of the Business Support plan?_

 **< 1 hour response time** support when your production system goes down.

-Question 49
+> The Business level support plan provides 1 hour or less response time support for production-level failures

-_How would you create and manage access keys for users that need to access AWS services from the AWS Command Line Interface (CLI)?_
+_Q49: How would you create and manage access keys for users that need to access AWS services from the AWS Command Line Interface (CLI)?_

 **Identity and Access Management (IAM)**

-Question 50
+> IAM allows you to create and manage access keys for an IAM user

-A company is hosting a public-facing static website out of an S3 bucket.
+Q50: A company is hosting a public-facing static website out of an S3 bucket.
 When reviewing website analytics and traffic, the company is surprised to learn the website is accessed by millions of users around the globe.
 The company wants to ensure all its users are seeing fast response times. _Which AWS service will help to deliver this website globally with low latency?_

 **CloudFront**

-Question 51
+> CloudFront is a CDN that delivers data and applications globally with low latency.

-_What pillar of the Well-Architected Framework would include the use of information gathered through a workload process evaluation to drive adoption of new services or resources when they become available?_
+_Q51: What pillar of the Well-Architected Framework would include the use of information gathered through a workload process evaluation to drive adoption of new services or resources when they become available?_

 **Performance Efficiency**

-Question 52
+> This Performance Efficiency pillar focuses on the effective use of resources to meet demand.
+In this pillar, you would use the information gathered through the evaluation process to actively drive adoption of new services or resources.
+You would also define a process to improve workload performance, and you would need to stay up-to-date on new resources and services

-_Which of the following allows you to make entire buckets (like 1 hosting an S3 website) public?_
+_Q52: Which of the following allows you to make entire buckets (like 1 hosting an S3 website) public?_

 **Bucket policies**

-Question 53
+> Bucket policies allow you to control access to entire buckets, whereas access control lists let you control access to individual objects within an S3 bucket.

-_A company has designed a hybrid architecture and needs to connect its on-premises database to an application running on an EC2 instance in the AWS cloud using a fast, private, and secure manner.
+_Q53: A company has designed a hybrid architecture and needs to connect its on-premises database to an application running on an EC2 instance in the AWS cloud using a fast, private, and secure manner.
 Which method allows the company to securely connect on-premises to the cloud?_

 **Direct Connect**

-Question 54
+> Direct Connect is a private (bypasses the public internet), dedicated physical network connection from your on-premises data center to AWS.
+Since the connection is private, it is extremely fast

-_Which AWS tool is specifically designed to help a company estimate their potential cloud bill for migrating workloads and calculate the overall total cost of ownership (TCO) based on their proposed workloads?_
+_Q54: Which AWS tool is specifically designed to help a company estimate their potential cloud bill for migrating workloads and calculate the overall total cost of ownership (TCO) based on their proposed workloads?_

 The company can use the **AWS Pricing Calculator**
+> The Pricing Calculator provides an estimate of AWS fees and charges.
+Since the company knows the workload details, the AWS Pricing Calculator can also help with calculating the total cost of ownership

 Question 55